la2050/archive/_projects/2016/creating-mother-natures-metropolis.md

   model and promote healthier habitats in LA that are livable for plants, wildlife, and Angelenos--ultimately transforming our region into a metropolis that works in harmony with Mother Nature.
+Please explain how you will define and measure success for your project.​: >- The success of the Grown in LA Outdoor Urban Laboratory will be defined and measured by the following: the completion of a fully-functional propagation and research facility, which will be measured by the re-purposing of existing materials from the old nursery site when possible, the incorporation of locally-sourced and/or environmentally-responsible materials when appropriate, and the use of water- and energy-efficiency systems; the development and execution of cutting-edge urban ecological research, which will be measured by the number of research projects and their practicality of application in Los Angeles; the contribution of plant material to local restoration efforts, which will be measured by the number of plants propagated and installed in local Los Angeles water-wise and urban restoration projects; and the number of people who engage with the LAb through volunteer and research project opportunities as well as through educational programming.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - 'Staff '
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles
+  - 'Education/training '
+  - Technical infrastructure (computers
+  - 'Community outreach '
+  - Network/relationship support
+  - Quality improvement research
+  - N/A
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/creating-mother-natures-metropolis/skild-prod.s3.amazonaws.com/myla2050/images/custom540/0680094165741-team91.jpg
 organization_name: Grown in LA